Aesthetic Realism Foundation

 Taught by Aesthetic Realism consultants Barbara Allen, Meryl Nietsch-Cooperman, & Devorah Tarrow

-Through studying the opposites of contempt and respect in the history of marriage and in their own lives including yesterday’s incident at the breakfast table — wives learn how to use marriage and a husband to like the world.
-There is class discussion of such subjects as:
+As women study the opposites of contempt and respect in the rich history of marriage and in their own lives — including yesterday’s incident at the breakfast table — they learn what makes for kindness and authentic romance in marriage.

 2nd Saturday of each month, 11:00 AM – 12:30 PM Eastern Time (USA)